 CNAs help patients perform the basic day-to-day tasks, especially personal care tasks.
 The majority of job opportunities for nursing assistants are working with the elderly.

-Certified nursing assistants:
+Certified nursing assistants (CNAs):

 - Care for patients’ basic needs and assist in bathing, toileting, feeding, dressing, grooming, and moving patients